|

 Inadequate bowel routine can interfere with feeding and promote

 inadequate nutrition.
-Delayed feed is associated with negative patient
+Delayed feeding is associated with negative patient

 outcomes.